 Only one example of figurative language is correctly identified as simile, metaphor, hyperbole, or personification (or other).

-Illustrations show both the literal meaning of the text and the intended meaning of the figurative language.
+Illustrations show attention to the details of the story and demonstrate connection to the figurative language.

 Illustrations do not make sense with the examples chosen.

 This pricing structure is only available to academic institutions.
 Storyboard That accepts purchase orders.